 As cremation memorialization becomes increasingly popular, we strive to provide as many options as we can.
 Rosehill Cemetery has cremation memorial benches, niches, and columbaria.
 One of our most beautiful options is our glass-front niches in the mausoleum.
 Many families choose to personalize these niches with flowers, mementos, photographs and customized urns.

 Funeral chapels offer convenience

-We have 2 beautiful chapels available for memorial and committal services at Rosehill Cemetery, the May Chapel and the Hennig Chapel.
+We have 2 beautiful chapels available for memorial and committal services: the May Chapel and the Hennig Chapel.
 Each provides a peaceful and reverent space to honor and celebrate life.

 The May Chapel, the larger of the chapels, overlooks the property’s scenic lake.
 It seats 120 people and features a traditional setup with pews and a podium.
 It also easily accommodates a catered gathering—and brides sometimes choose it for their weddings.
 It's that pretty!
 The smaller Hennig Chapel is in our mausoleum.
 The simple, elegant, church-like setting with pews holds about 65 people.